Code-Institute-Submissions/ValentinHacked-MS1-Project_AugResub/README.md

 [View the live project here.](https://valentinhacked.github.io/MS1-Project/)

 This is the main website for the business Alpha Fitness.
-It is to be responsible and accessible on a range of devices, making it easy to navigate for potential clients and members as well.
+It is created to be responsible and accessible on a range of devices, making it easy to navigate for potential clients and members as well.

 <h2 align="center"><img src="images/photo-cover-readme.PNG"></h2>
 ## User Experience (UX)